iGaming Affiliate Marketing System for Quints Platform

 Quints generates a special link for the affiliate that they insert into their ads.
 When a player clicks on the link, they are directed first to Quints.
 The system captures this data and redirects it further to the customer.

-Quints’ owners approached Evrone with an already developed, two-year old product for affiliate reporting and customer management.
+Quints’ owners approached Evrone with an already developed, two-year-old product for gambling affiliate marketing system reporting and customer management.
 The application had quite a lot of legacy, and about 70-80% of the functionality already existed.
 However, during our joint work on the project, much of it has been finalized and improved.
 Now, our team is working on optimization and implementation of new features, to turn the project into something brilliant.

 The task